intel-analytics/ipex-llm/python/llm/README.md

   You may also convert Hugging Face *Transformers* models into native INT4 format for maximum performance as follows.

-  *(Currently only llama/bloom/gptneox/starcoder model family is supported; for other models, you may use the Transformers INT4 format as described above).*
+  >**Note**: Currently only llama/bloom/gptneox/starcoder model family is supported; for other models, you may use the Transformers INT4 format as described above).

    ```python
   #convert the model